 Since 2018, Alex has been the violinist for Eminem and performed with him on his 2018 Revival Tour along with Skylar Grey, 50 cent, Royceda59, 2chainz, and Ed Sheeran.
 They performed on Saturday Night Live, Coachella Music Festival, Bonnaroo Music Festival, Boston Calling Music Festival, Firefly Music Festival, Governor’s Ball Music Festival, and London’s Twickenham Stadium.
 In 2020, Alex was honored to perform "Lose Yourself" with Eminem at the 92nd Oscars Academy Awards.
 Their surprise performance received a standing ovation and became #1 trending on Youtube, reddit, and major online publications.
 This was Alex's second standing ovation at the Oscars, her first being in 2018 with Keala Settle in their performance of "This is Me" from The Greatest Showman, nominated for best original song in a motion picture.

 In addition to Alex’s career as a performer, recording artist, and arranger, Alex maintains a private studio in New York City where she provides individual violin and piano lessons for beginner to advanced players.
 With the realization of an ever-changing music industry, Alex teaches her students through a unique combination of The Suzuki Method and learning through improvisation.
 She focuses on healthy proper playing technique, music reading and writing skills, music theory, ear training, composition, and multi-genre playing: classical, pop, hip hop, jazz & more.
 She teaches all of her students how to write, produce, and record their own music.
 She encourages her students to explore all genres of music and how to utilize modern music technology.
 Since 2013, Alex has been a guest lecturer at The Clive Davis Institute of Recorded Music at NYU.
 In 2014, she was honored to give a TEDx talk about her journey from classical to pop at La Sierra University’s TEDx “Be Possible” Event.

 With her company Alex Weill Music Productions, Alex hires the best musicians in the industry for live performances, recordings, weddings, parties & special events.
-She can arrange and perform any song and can tailor each event specifically to your needs.
+She can compose, arrange and perform any song and tailors each project specifically to your needs.